chiroptical/declarative-programming-streams/README.md

 ##### Contributing

 Streamers should be in alphabetical order by their Twitch ID.
 Streamers should be actively streaming on Twitch.
+Streaming should be focused on functional or logic programming.
 If you focus mostly on one language feel free to make it bold.
 Format for an addition:

 - \[_<id\>_](https://twitch.tv/_<id\>_\):
   - Speaking: <comma separated languages, e.g. RU, EN\>